 BDS is cloud-based and so is fully accessible from anywhere, and is compatible with all popular devices.

 You know by now that I am passionate about keeping things simple.
 The BDS team is a talented, tight-knit, get-it-done-now crew.
 Marcello and Manu, our long-term programmers located in Italy and Romania respectively, and who work for me full-time and exclusively, are brilliant, and the rest of my American-based Bend, Oregon team has also been with me for years.
+No part of BDS is outsourced.
+It’s created from scratch by my in-house IT engineers.

 Regarding the systems mindset, there are nuances that matter and features that must be included if things are going to be intuitive and move fast.
 You won’t find these subtleties in any of the other process documentation software platforms that are available.